IDMNYU/DM1123-VFS-FA15-DUFF/dm1123_vfs_end_of_semester_deliverables.md

 * The Name of Your Project
 * Visual Foundation Studio 2014 or VFS 2014

-Before each assignment, a header that labels each project (See below.)
+Before each assignment, a header that labels each project.
+If you have additional drafts beyond these listed include those as well.
+(See below.)
 * 01 Logo–1st draft
 * 02 Logo–2nd draft
 * 03 Logo–Final